mohneesh9797-puresoftware/charliecloud/doc/ch-test_desc.rst

     Set unpacked images directory to :code:`DIR`.
 In a multi-node allocation, this directory may not be shared between nodes.
 Default:
     :code:`$CH_TEST_IMGDIR` if set; otherwise :code:`/var/tmp/img`.

-  :code:`--o`, :code:`--one TEST`
-    Select a single test to run.
-If blank tests will execute based on scope.

   :code:`--pack-dir DIR`
     Set packed images directory to :code:`DIR`.
 Default: